 The Dictionary of Literary Biography calls Annie Finch a “central figure” whose work “challenges the various orthodoxies of contemporary American poetry . . .
 In a milieu shaped by the boundaries between avant-garde, narrative, formal and performance poetics, Finch brings together all of these traditions in her musical poetry, exploratory anthologies, and probing theoretical work.”
 Finch’s poetry and criticism have played a major role in recent feminist poetics and reinvigorated the discussion and practice of formalism for the postmodern era.
 Uniting all of her work is a conception of poetry as incantatory and performative, marking the deepest meanings of our lives through the body as well as the mind."

 Annie Finch's awards include the Sarasvati Award for Poetry, the Maine Women Writers Award for Poetry, and the Robert Fitzgerald Award as well as fellowships to the Wesleyan Writers Conference.
 She has taught at universities and poetry conferences across the country and served as Director of the Stonecoast MFA Program in Creative Writing from 2004 to 2013.
-She now teaches independently, online, and as an artist-in-residence and visitor to writing programs and conferences.
+She now teaches independently, online, as an artist-in-residence and visitor to writing programs and conferences, and as a member of the faculty of the St. Francis College low-residency MFA in Creative Writing in Brooklyn.